bobgru/pattern-matching/harmonics/pure/README.md

 This was the second attempt, using filters to isolate peaks and valleys and to match patterns.

-Build and run unit tests with:
+Build, run unit tests, and create documentation with:
 * `cabal configure --enable-tests`
 * `cabal build`
 * `cabal test`
+* `cabal haddock --executables`

 Two programs are built:
 * pure-matcher